Sp3ctral/GFU-473-Env/README.md

 ![RAM settings](assets/2.png)

 > **Warning**
-> After finishing this guide, if you find that the virtualization is running too slow/sluggish, go back into the settings (this screen), then double the amount of ram and cores, then save and start the image.
+> After finishing this guide, if you find that the virtualization is running too slow/sluggish, go back into the settings (the above screen), then double the amount of ram and cores, then save and start the image.

 ![Virtualization Settings](assets/3.png)